-Follow this procedure to change the Detection Range and the Run Time for timed flow product PLEASE NOTE: Only the detection range can be changed on proximity product.
-The run time is determined by the presence of a hand in the detection zone, or the anti-vandal max run time.
+Follow this procedure to change the Detection Range and the Run Time for A4555AA

+PLEASE NOTE: Only the detection range can be changed on proximity product A4554AA.
+The run time is determined by the presence of a hand in the detection zone.